JuliaLegate/Legate.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 > [!WARNING]
-> Leagte.jl and cuNumeric.jl are under active development at the moment and may change its API and supported end systems at any time.
-We are working to make the build experience Julia much more Julia friendly.
-We are also working to create exhaustive testing.
-Public beta launch aimed for Fall 2025.
+> Leagte.jl and cuNumeric.jl are under active development at the moment.
+This is a pre-release API and is subject to change.
+Stability is not guaranteed until the first official release.
+We are working to make the build experience much more Julia friendly.
+We are actively working to improve the build experience to be more seamless and Julia-friendly.
+In parallel, we're developing a comprehensive testing framework to ensure reliability and robustness.
+Our public beta launch is targeted for Fall 2025.

 ## Minimum prereqs
 - g++ capable of C++20